holysnippet/pico_eth_doc/README.md

 **Receiver:**

-- R4 sets the impedance at the output of the transformer in order to present a correct impedance to the line (and limit reflections if possible).
-82 to 120 ohms will be perfect.
+- R4 sets the impedance at the output of the transformer in order to present a correct impedance to the line.
+82 to 120 ohms should be suitable.

-- R12, a potentiometer preferably linear, together with C2 provide a variable voltage reference.
-It should be adjusted to a value close to half the supply voltage (but not necessarily exactly).
+- R12, a potentiometer **preferably linear**, together with C2 provide a variable voltage reference.
+It should be adjusted to a value close to half the supply voltage *(but not necessarily exactly)*.
 A fixed resistor network could work but I have not tested or determined values.
 (See the section on adjusting this potentiometer later).

 - R7 limits the current flowing to the Pico input.
 The Ethernet signal is a high frequency signal.
 It can therefore cause a significant current to flow (in the worst case) through the small capacitance (a few pF) of the Pico's input port.